 Establishing Paternity in Court

 The most complicated of the three parentage methods in Florida is through a court proceeding, however this may also be the only way for a Father to gain time-sharing and parental responsibility for the minor child.
 Either parent or a government agency can initiate the proceedings by filing a petition in the proper family law court.
 During the proceedings, the judge will order genetic testing for the, child, and father claiming that the child either is or is not his biological child.
 DNA testing will reveal the parentage, at which point the court enters an order finding that the putative father is – or is not – the biological father.
 After this process the Father and Mother will need to work out a time-sharing schedule and parental responsibility either together, or through a Trial.

 Implications of Paternity for All Parties

 Regardless of which method is used to determine parentage, there are implications for both parents.
 Both are entitled to time-sharing and parental responsibility for the minor child, unless criminal activity or a history of violence make it inappropriate.
-The parents can agree on an arrangement for care, custody, and parenting time, and a court will likely enter the order if it complies with the child’s best interests standard in Florida.
-If they cannot agree, it will be necessary to have a judge make a determination.
+The parents can agree on an arrangement for time-sharing and parental responsibility, , and a court will likely enter the order if it complies with the child’s best interests standard in Florida.
+If they cannot agree, it will be necessary to have a judge make this determination for the parents.

 In addition, child support obligations attach as soon as paternity is established.
 The custodial parent has the right to seek support from the other parent.
 The non-custodial parent must pay child support according to the court’s order, and there are serious consequences for non-payment.